Become a museum volunteer and give the gift of time!

 Aviation Camp Volunteers

-If you are 14 on or before June 1, 2018, and are looking for an aviation and STEM education-related summer volunteer experience, this opportunity might be for you!
-Aviation Camp volunteers work select holiday periods November through April, with opportunities to work summer shifts June through August though there are other camp opportunities during the year as the museum holds camp programs over all school breaks.
+If you are 14 on or before September 1, 2018, and are looking for an aviation and STEM education-related volunteer experience, this opportunity might be for you!
+Aviation Camp volunteers work select holiday periods November through April, with opportunities to work summer shifts June through August.
 Camp volunteers work a split schedule of am/pm shifts for four hours at a time and are asked to work for at least 2 week-long camp secessions.
 Applications are accepted January through May.
 Acceptance is based on application answers, interview results, and overall number of applicants.
-The camp volunteer program is limited to between 40 and 50 volunteers.
+The camp volunteer program is limited to between 40 and 50 volunteers during the summer months.
 Scheduling and availability are also weighed heavily in the decision process.

 Restoration Shop volunteers work primarily on Tuesdays and Thursdays from 9/9:30 am – 2pm.
 Their main projects include, but are not limited to, facility maintenance projects and exhibit-related installation, maintenance, and repair.
 Shop volunteers are expected to work both independently and as a team, based on the requirements of the current project.
 Some familiarity with mechanical equipment is a plus.